Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 Why Did the Woolly Mammoth Go Extinct?

 Three depictions of mammoths are shown.
-They are large, elephant like creatures covered in fur and have long tusks.
-Photo a shows a painting of mammoths walking in the snow.
-Photo b shows a stuffed mammoth sitting in a museum display case.
-Photo c shows a mummified baby mammoth, also in a display case.
+They are large, elephant like creatures covered in fur, and they have long tusks.
+Photo (a) shows a painting of mammoths walking in the snow.
 Photo (b) shows a stuffed mammoth sitting in a museum display case.
 Photo (c) shows a mummified baby mammoth, also in a display case.

 Figure 45.12 The three photos include: (a) 1916 mural of a mammoth herd from the American Museum of Natural History, (b) the only stuffed mammoth in the world, from the Museum of Zoology located in St. Petersburg, Russia, and (c) a one-month-old baby mammoth, named Lyuba, discovered in Siberia in 2007. (credit a: modification of work by Charles R. Knight; credit b: modification of work by “Tanapon”/Flickr; credit c: modification of work by Matt Howry)